sunpy/sunpy/docs/tutorial/index.rst

 This tutorial assumes you know how to run code in Python, but doesn't make any assumptions beyond that.
 ``sunpy`` depends heavily on other packages in the scientific Python ecosystem, inclduing Astropy, NumPy, and Matplotlib.
-This tutorial explains the basics of these packages needed to use ``sunpy``, but is not a comprehensive tutorial to these packages and references their own introductoriy tutorials where relevant.
+This tutorial explains the basics of these packages needed to use ``sunpy``, but is not a comprehensive tutorial for these packages and references their own introductory tutorials where relevant.

 **How to use this tutorial**